 Usernames: Do not use the default login username such as Admin which is the default login username for WordPress.
 Just change it to something else.
 The username doesn’t have to be complicated like a password, just not the default and preferably not something common like Phil.
 Phil2006 is good.

 wp-config Security Keys (only for WordPress): Make sure you are using all 8 unique keys and Salts in your wp-config file.
 These are a random array of letters, numbers, and special characters.
 WordPress has a tool to create keys and Salts.
 Just copy the keys and Salts from the tool page and paste in wp-config where you see (then upload wp-config with an FTP client like Filezilla):

 define(‘AUTH_SALT’, ‘put your unique phrase here’);

 define(‘LOGGED_IN_SALT’, ‘put your unique phrase here’);

 Image Hot Linking — Prevent Bandwidth Theft

 Decreasing the file size of images by optimizing your images is a must.
-You should optimize images before uploading to your website.
+You should optimize images before uploading them to your website.
 Read everything you could want to know about image optimization at Google.
-There are plugins for WordPress which can optimize images automatically, but I don’t want to add another plugin which will further bloat and slow the database.
+There are plugins for WordPress which can optimize images automatically, but I don’t want to add another plugin that will further bloat and slow the database.
 I was using ImageOptimizer a free download and did a great job of substantially reducing images without any noticeable reduction in quality but I can’t get it to run in Win 7.
-Other stand-alone image optimization applications are: ImageOptim; RIOT; JPEGMini; ImageAlpha; pngquant; and TinyPNG.
+Other stand-alone image optimization applications are: ImageOptim; RIOT; JPEGmini; ImageAlpha; pngquant; and TinyPNG.
 I use RIOT.

 Optimizing the Database